behave/behave/docs/comparison.rst

   match different strings.
 * As with Lettuce, Freshen uses import hackery so .pyc files are left around and the module namespace is polluted.
-* Only Before and no contextual before/after control.
+* Only Before and no contextual before/after control, thus requiring use of atexit for teardown operations and no fine-grained control.

 The above being said the integration with nose means that you gain things like JUnit output and coverage analysis fairly easily.
 This may or may not be an